Birdbox (2018) - Review

 Plot & Thoughts

-Bird Box opens with Malorie (Sandra Bullock), a hardened woman who has clearly gone through a number of traumatic experiences, up in our face demanding complete and full cooperation with her on a dangerous journey down a river.
-As the camera pans out, it shows that her intense demands were being made to children who were no more than 6 years-old.
+Bird Box opens with Malorie (Sandra Bullock), a hardened woman who has clearly gone through a number of traumatic experiences, up in our faces demanding complete and full cooperation with her on a dangerous journey down a river.
+As the camera pans out, it shows that her intense demands were being made to children who were no more than 6 years old.
 Her sentences are simple, but her tone is fierce and her threats are real.
 The kids must listen to her and do what she says, and they must not take their blindfolds off or they will die.

 Cut back to about 5 years earlier, Malorie is a pregnant painter in her third trimester and she's not 100% sure she wants to keep the child or give it up for adoption.
 We get glimpses into her past through different bits of dialogue throughout the movie, but it's established early on that she's not convinced she'd be a great mother due to her harsh upbringing and due to the fact that she didn't have anyone else in the picture to help her.
 After an ultrasound appointment, Malorie is on her way out of the hospital with her sister (Sarah Paulson) when all hell suddenly breaks loose and the horrifying news stories of mass hysteria and suicides that had been occurring around the world for no apparent reason suddenly start happening right in front of them.